 Each record holder of a unit has a vote according to his percentage interest in us, although additional limited partner interests having special voting rights could be issued.
 Please read "-Issuance of Additional Securities."
-The Series A Preferred Units have voting rights that are identical to the voting rights of the common units, with each Series A Preferred Unit is convertible.
 If at any time any person or group, other than our general partner and its affiliates, or a direct or subsequently approved transferee of our general partner or its affiliates, acquires, in the aggregate, beneficial ownership of 20% or more of any class of units then outstanding, that person or group will lose voting rights on all of its units and the units may not be voted on any matter and will not be considered to be outstanding when sending notices of a meeting of unitholders, calculating required votes, determining the presence of a quorum or for other similar purposes.
 Common units held in nominee or street name account will be voted by the broker or other nominee in accordance with the instruction of the beneficial owner unless the arrangement between the beneficial owner and his nominee provides otherwise.